Empress Xiaozheyi: Xianfeng era

 The future Empress Xiaozheyi was born on the first day of the seventh lunar month in the fourth year of the reign of the Xianfeng Emperor, which translates to 25 July 1854 in the Gregorian calendar.

-Lady Arute was tutored by her father since she was young and she demonstrated high potential and intelligence as a child.
+Lady Alut was tutored by her father since she was young and she demonstrated high potential and intelligence as a child.
 She also showed interest and talent in poetry, literature, music and art.
 Under the tutelage of her father, she learned to write with both hands.
 She was famous among the Manchu aristocracy for her talent, moral character and looks.

 Tongzhi era

-In 1872, Lady Arute was chosen to be empress consort by the Tongzhi Emperor.
+In 1872, Lady Alut was chosen to be empress consort by the Tongzhi Emperor.
 She was specially chosen to help in the reconciliation of rivals in the Qing imperial court.
-Lady Arute's maternal grandfather, Duanhua, was a former political rival of the emperor's mother, Empress Dowager Cixi.
+Lady Alut's maternal grandfather, Duanhua, was a former political rival of the emperor's mother, Empress Dowager Cixi.
 It was said that there was an argument between the Empresses Dowager Cixi and Ci'an over the choice of empress.
-Ci'an, who favored Lady Arute, claimed that the empress should possess high moral standards, while Cixi felt that the empress should be wise and shrewd.
-The conflict was resolved by the Tongzhi Emperor when he eventually chose Lady Arute to be his empress.
+Ci'an, who favored Lady Alut, claimed that the empress should possess high moral standards, while Cixi felt that the empress should be wise and shrewd.
+The conflict was resolved by the Tongzhi Emperor when he eventually chose Lady Alut to be his empress.
 Cixi was displeased with her son's decision.
 Another four candidates chosen became the emperor's concubines.
-One of them was Lady Arute's aunt, Concubine Xun.
+One of them was Lady Alut's aunt, Concubine Xun.

-Empress Dowager Cixi once complained about Lady Arute:
+Empress Dowager Cixi once complained about Lady Alut:

 "We made a mistake in selecting a wife for him.
 How could we tell that her beauty was false?
 She was very beautiful, but she hated us."

-On the night of 15 October 1872, at around 11:30 pm (an auspicious hour recommended by imperial astrologers), Lady Arute left her family residence for the Forbidden City.
+On the night of 15 October 1872, at around 11:30 pm (an auspicious hour recommended by imperial astrologers), Lady Alut left her family residence for the Forbidden City.
 Her furniture – a bed, a mirror, two wardrobes, chairs and eight marriage chests – had symbolically preceded her.
 After their marriage, the Tongzhi Emperor evidently preferred his empress over his four other consorts, spending almost every night with her, while the four consorts waited in vain for the Emperor to summon them.
 Empress Dowager Cixi was unhappy about the unfair treatment of the emperor's other consorts and she turned hostile towards the Empress.
 She warned the Empress that, as primary wife, she should allow the emperor to spend time equally among his consorts, and to not seize him for herself.
 Cixi also reminded the Empress that since both she and the Tongzhi Emperor were still young, they should spend more time learning how to govern the country.
 When she saw no signs of change in her son's attitude, Cixi eventually ordered the Emperor and Empress to be separated, so that they could focus more on learning how to become ruling sovereigns.